alvises/FPPopover/Readme.md

 * UIPopoverController like working on iPhone and iPad
 * Popover rendered using no images, only Quartz code
 * Automatic orientation.
 It will find the best orientation and size for every situation
-* MIT License (you can use it on your commercial apps)
+* MIT License (you can use it on your commercial apps, edit and redistribute)